-We know policies are not exciting and not many people like to read or write them, but they are crucial for building a strong information security management system (ISMS).
+We know policies aren’t exciting and few people enjoy reading or writing them.
+However, they are crucial for building a strong information security management system (ISMS).
 At CyberSmart we see them as guidelines to know what we can, should or shouldn’t do.

-1. Policies don’t have to be long or too wordy;
+1. Policies don’t have to be long or wordy

 2. You don’t need to have 100s of policies, some can be combined, and others omitted